JimInCA/cassette-tape-emulator/README.md

 ![alt text](./images/mek6802d5.jpg?raw=true "MEK6802D5")

 The D5 is very "Old School".
-When I learned to program the 6800/6802, I had to write out my program long hand, convert the opcodes/operands into machine code which also required calculating out any offsets for branches, and then enter my code one byte at a time.
+When I learned to program the 6800/6802, I had to write out my program long hand, convert the opcodes/operands into machine code which also required calculating out any offsets for branches, and then enter my code one byte at a time through the D5's keypad.
 This is very slow and tedious, but for one thing, once you've mastered the challenge, you truly do understand the workings of the microprocessor and its peripherals.
 This is a skill that I've used through out my entire carrier as a hardware/software/firmware engineer and one skill that I'm grateful to have learned.

 The problem is that once you've entered your program, when you power down the D5, your program is lost and you have to re-enter your program one byte at a time all over again the next time you power up the D5.
 To get around this, the engineers at Motorola included a boot-rom monitor that allows you to save your program to a cassette tape and then you can re-load your program from that tape at a later time.
-But you still have to load the program the first time one byte at a time, which is a slow and error prone processes.
+But you still have to load the program the first time one byte at a time, which is a slow and error prone process.

 Bit Boffer
 ---